 There is no regional human rights treaty to which China can become a state party.

-By virtue of the Bill of Rights Ordinance and Article 39 of the Basic Law, the ICCPR is in force in Hong Kong.
+Article 39 of the Basic Law of Hong Kong provides that the ICCPR as applied to Hong Kong shall remain in force and shall be implemented through the laws of the Hong Kong Special Administrative Region.
 Any legislation inconsistent with the Basic Law can be set aside by the courts in Hong Kong.

 The Domestic Legal Framework on the Right of Peaceful Assembly